Aripiprazole side effects and warning (marketed at Abilify) zhion@zhion.com November 17, 2005

 A life-threatening nervous system problem called neuroleptic malignant

-or irregular heart beat, change in blood pressure, and confusion.
-NMS can
+irregular heart beat, change in blood pressure, and confusion.
+NMS can affect

-affect your kidneys.
+your kidneys.
 NMS is a medical emergency.
-Call your healthcare
+Call your healthcare professional

 A movement problem called tardive dyskinesia (TD).
 Call your healthcare